9 Exercise Habits That Are Destroying Your Body After 50—and What to Do Instead

 Mobility is a vital component of reducing injury and ensuring your joints maintain a normal, functional range of motion.
 Mobility can include things like yoga, massage, foam rolling, stretching, and any other activities that incorporate some form of stretching or elongation of the muscles.

-We usually recommend active forms of stretching such as yoga as opposed to passive stretching, but both have benefits.
-Incorporate 30 to 60 minutes of mobility activities three times per week in conjunction with your weight training for maximum benefits.
+What To Do: We usually recommend active forms of stretching, such as yoga rather than passive stretching, but both have their benefits.
+For maximum results, incorporate 30 to 60 minutes of mobility activities three times per week in conjunction with your weight training.

 You're focusing too much on isolation movements.

 If you've been convinced to lift weights, you still need to use the right movements.
-Too often, clients are focused on isolation exercises such as biceps curls, triceps extensions, and leg extensions.
+It's easy to become too focused on isolation exercises such as bicep curls, triceps extensions, and leg extensions.
 While this type of weight exercise has a place in training, the focus should be on compound movements that load multiple muscles and joints.

-In particular, be sure to include weighted movements like squats or deadlift variations that load the spine vertically.
-These provide the most benefit in terms of bones, muscle, and performance improvements.
+What To Do: In particular, be sure to include weighted movements like squats or deadlift variations that load the spine vertically.
+These provide the most benefit regarding bones, muscle, and performance improvements.

 You're only walking on stable surfaces.

 Walking is a great addition to weight and mobility training.
-However, if you only walk on paved surfaces, you are missing out on some serious benefits.
+However, if you only walk on paved surfaces, you miss out on some serious benefits.
 You may also risk aggravating your joints if the surfaces are always paved.

 You're skipping exercise altogether.